rrcobb/snake_game/README.md

 - use some kind of fancy data structure somehow (for what?)
 - tests
 - No, for now: refactor: render_cell from draw_snake and draw_dot
+- pair of display_message fns might be refactorable

+#### as a tutorial

+- smooth animating the snake can come late
+- snake of dots is nice, especially if dots know how to draw themselves (done)